 We become expats in Fuerteventura finally

 So we arrived in Fuerteventura late afternoon and went straight to our apartment.
 We immediately felt like we were at home.
-Admittedly, having the apartment already made retiring to the Canary Islands easier.
-We settled into life in Fuerteventura quite easily over the next few weeks.
-Having said that it did feel for a while like we were on holiday rather than living here permanently.
+Admittedly, having the apartment already made retiring to Fuerteventura easier.
+We settled into life here quite easily over the next few weeks.
+Having said that, it did feel for a while like we were on holiday rather than living here permanently.

 Sue started volunteering at the dog pound in La Oliva once a week to help make the life of the poor dogs there a bit more enjoyable.
 On the third week she told me that a lovely little black and we dog had been found as a stray so was in the shelter.
 The next week he was still there and again the following week.
 That meant his 3 weeks were coming to an end so he would be put down.
 So, on his last day, ironically April 1st, we went and adopted him.
 Sue called him Oscar.

 We always knew that we would adopt a dog once we were settled but the plan was to wait until we had bought a house.
 Having a dog in an apartment is not ideal.
 Every time he needed to go for a pee it meant I had to take him for a walk.
 That was 6 or 7 times a day.
 He also woke up and wanted to go out when it started to get light.
 I am definitely NOT a morning person but I saw more sunrises during that period than I have ever seen, or wanted to see, in my life.